-Peacock Alley is open in the mornings for breakfast from 6:00 a.m. until 11:00 a.m.
+Peacock Alley is open for breakfast from 6:00 a.m. until 11:00 a.m.
 They serve items like hot breakfast sandwiches, pastries, croissants, fruit, and a variety of coffee.

 The lounge reopens in the evening from 5:00 p.m. until late.
 Peacock Alley is a great place to enjoy an appetizer or dinner in a casual setting.
 The lounge offers a full menu that has anything from salads to full-size entrees like filet sliders.
 You can preview the menu here to get a better idea.

 At the front of the lounge, there is a bar.
 Several football games were playing this Sunday afternoon.

 Back down the hallway, there were several boutiques—the one below offered clothing items.

 Additionally, there is a Daniella Ortiz, a luxury handbag line.
 If you want to do a little shopping while in Orlando, the Mall at Millenia offers several exclusive stores like Prada, Versace, Louis Vuitton, and Saint Laurent.